bobgru/nonsense/README.md

 ### More
 Above I inserted some code as a block, but it could have been done inline.
 For instance, I could have said something about `fold` having wide applicability in implementing functions such as `sum = fold (+) 0` or `product = fold (*) 1`.

 > Block quotes are supposed to reflow as the window resizes.
-To demonstrate this I need a long line of text long line of text long line of text long line of text, etc.[See Markdown][Markdown]
+To demonstrate this I need a long line of text long line of text long line of text long line of text, etc. See [Markdown reference][Markdown].

 There are various ways to create a horizontal rule. *Wikipedia* says they are all equivalent, but it also says the "Markdown spec" is vague and implemented in different ways.
 Let's try some.